fricciardi/datetime2/docs/index.rst

 With time objects, there may be an implicit time reference, assumed by program implementation, or an explict one, passed as an additional parameter to the :class:`Time` object.
 In the first case the object is said to be "naive", in the second case it is said to be "aware".
-The reference time may be UTC, but this is not mandatory.
+The reference time is currently UTC, but possible future development includes implemention of time references.

 .. doctest::

    >>> t8 = Time('2/3', to_ref=(1, 12))
    >>> print(t8)
-   2/3 of a day, 1/12 of a day to ref
+   2/3 of a day, 1/12 of a day to UTC
    >>> print(t8.western)
    16:00:00+02